LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 Undermanagement leads to isolation, bewilderment, cluelessness.
 Just-right management (“Goldilocks”) leads to increase in engagement.

+### Decision-Making

+- [Why Humble People Make Better Decisions](https://journal.thriveglobal.com/why-humble-people-make-better-decisions-d18e6ad6180a#.hy27xhl36): by Drake Baer.
+Takeaway: A Duke University research study shows that people with high "intellectual humility" are more open to the information coming their way, as a form of "information sensitivity."
+This means they end up making more informed decisions than those who need to be right and ignore evidence.

 ### Delegation

 - [The 48 Laws of Power](https://www.amazon.com/48-Laws-Power-Robert-Greene/dp/0140280197): by Robert Greene and Joost Elffers.
 A history of power, condensed into 48 laws.
 [Book notes by Joe Goldberg here](https://docs.google.com/document/d/1N5ruzsUUOI698uYlPB5fkV2FNx73JYnxFLuM-sIsXMs/edit).